junxit/us-congress-bills-114/metadata.md

 - 2015-09-24 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H6198)
 - 2015-09-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H6198)
 - 2015-09-25 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2015-10-06 — Amendment SA 2710 agreed to in Senate by Unanimous Consent.
+- 2015-10-06 — Amendment SA 2710 proposed by Senator Daines for Senator Sasse. (consideration: CR S7171; text: CR S7171) To protect privacy for the American public.
+- 2015-10-06 — Measure laid before Senate by unanimous consent. (consideration: CR S7171)
+- 2015-10-06 — Passed Senate with an amendment by Unanimous Consent.
+- 2015-10-06 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2015-10-06 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.
+- 2015-10-06 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.
+- 2015-10-06 — Senate amendment agreed to: Amendment SA 2710 agreed to in Senate by Unanimous Consent.
+- 2015-10-06 — Senate amendment proposed (on the floor): Amendment SA 2710 proposed by Senator Daines for Senator Sasse.(consideration: CR S7171; text: CR S7171)
+- 2015-10-06 — Senate amendment submitted